kiba/Writings/atg/chp6_diplomacy.md

 "Sure," the soldier said incredulously.
 "But Gerry Parkinson is stationed in China, having just talked to a Chinese official.
 Unless our diplomat can teleport."

 Of course, this was how it was going to end.
 He hoped to get to the base commander and then to the POTUS of two thousand fifteen, but the security guard proved too vigilant and competent.
-Parkinson was actually fine with that, proud even, but he was annoyed that he cannot do his job.
+Parkinson was actually fine with that, proud even, but he was annoyed that he cannot do his job so easily.

 ***
 **Hours later**